awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.rst

 |sdk-store| profiles are specific to a particular user on a particular host.
 You can't copy them
 to other hosts or other users.
 For this reason, you can't reuse |sdk-store| profiles that are on your development machine on other hosts or developer machines.
 If your application is running on an |EC2|
+instance,
-instance, use an |IAM| role as described in :ref:`Using IAM Roles for EC2 Instances with the AWS SDK for .NET <net-dg-roles>`.
+such as in a production environment, use an |IAM| role as described in :ref:`Using IAM Roles for EC2 Instances with the AWS SDK for .NET <net-dg-roles>`.
+Otherwise,
-Otherwise, store your credentials in a credentials file that your web application has access to on the server.
+such as in pre-release testing, store your credentials in a credentials file that your web application has access to on the server.

 .. _net-dg-config-creds-profile-resolution: